 Below is a good example of a welcome email from Elysium.

 You don’t have to cram all this information into the one email either, instead you can space it out over a series of multiple emails.

 To learn how to set up welcome emails within SmartrMail, check out our guide here.

-If you’ve closed a physical store, you don’t want your welcome emails to still be encouraging people to come and visit.
+If you’ve closed a physical store, you don’t want your welcome emails to be still encouraging people to come and visit.

 Abandoned cart recovery emails

 Just like welcome emails, abandoned cart emails are something every online store should have automated.

 These are emails that are automatically sent to people who have added items to their online cart but didn’t complete the checkout process.
 The emails then serve as a reminder to customers of their carts, prompting them to return and check out.

 Often people also abandon their carts because of shipping costs and times, so making an offer like free shipping can do wonders for recovering sales.
 As the pandemic has pushed shipping times out globally, just be sure to be upfront about any delays to your customers though.

 The abandoned cart email below from Bonobos is a good example.